-Target third-quarter comparable sales, earnings fall, shares drop 11 percent
+Target third-quarter comparable sales, earnings miss estimates; shares drop

 Sales at stores open at least a year rose 5.1 percent, short of analysts’ estimates of a 5.21 percent increase, according to IBES data from Refinitiv.

-Excluding items, Target earned $1.09 per share, below the average estimate of $1.12 per share.
+Profit missed expectations as price cuts, higher wages and investments in its online business ate into margins.
+Excluding items, Target earned $1.09 per share in the quarter, below the average estimate of $1.12 per share.

+The retailer remained confident it could reach its earlier full-year earnings outlook, hoping its investments help it compete against online behemoth Amazon.com Inc (AMZN.O) and brick-and-mortar rivals like Walmart Inc (WMT.N) during the key holiday season.

+Target will offer free two-day shipping on hundreds of thousands of items through Dec.
+22 with no minimum order or membership required.

 Reporting by Nandita Bose in New York